 This is a friendly and easy-to-use app, however it will only work with media files.
 In case you need more syncing options, you might need to get another app.

 This simple and straightforward app is developed for file transfer over LAN.
-Works on Windows, Mac OS, Android and Symbian.
+Works on Windows, Mac OS X, Android and Symbian.
 Nothing extra, just pure file transfer.
 Real synchronization is not available.

 Droid NAS is a tiny app that features a rather compact and friendly interface.
 Droid NAS allows you to mount Android phones to your Mac and provides access to the following folders: SD card, Camera, Downloads, Music, Photos.
 Note that this is a file transfer utility and it won't work with contacts and calendars.